 API Key Configuration Best Practices

-API keys are a simple encrypted string that can be used to generate a bearer token, that will in turn be used to call your GW Apps APIs.
-Make sure to keep all your API keys secure.
+API keys are a simple encrypted string that can be used to generate a bearer token, that will in turn be used to call GW Apps APIs related to your applications.
+Make sure that you keep all your keys secure.
 Publicly exposing your credentials can result in your data being compromised.

 API Key Configurations

 While generating your API Key, you can configure the following security options:

 - Restrict your API keys to allow only specific email addresses: We recommend creating API Keys using the ‘Select users’ Type, and then selecting only the email addresses of users you want to access records via the API.
 The API will retrieve data based on the selected user(s) that the token was generated with, so the API will only have access to the same data in this app that the selected user(s) have access to.
 You can also select ‘All domain users’ which will allow you to act as any user in GW Apps, and hence have full access to all data for the listed forms.

 - Restrict your API keys to be usable only for certain forms & scopes: Select what forms and what scopes your API Key has access to.
 Doing that will limit the level of access that this API Key has.
 Note: A scope just defines what actions an API call is allowed to make, it does not grant access to any data for the selected users, or all users if ‘All domain users’ is selected for the Type.
 The normal user access security applies to all API calls.
 This means that if the ‘Record Create’ scope is enabled, if the user that is calling the API doesn’t have rights to create records (‘Who can Create New Records’ on the form’s Settings tab), the API will return a 401 unauthorized error.

 - Regenerate your API keys periodically: You can regenerate API keys from the API Key list page by clicking `Generate new key` for each key.
 Then, update your applications to use the newly-generated keys.
 This way, even if an API key is found by unwanted users it will become invalid after a period because a new key was generated.